 In conjunction with receiving the seasonal flu vaccine, seniors can boost their immunity through:

 - Maintaining a healthy diet that includes foods high in vitamin C, D, and zinc, along with lean proteins and complex carbs.

 - Staying physically active with regular exercise every day.
 Thirty minutes each day is perfect, and can be broken down into smaller segments throughout the day.

 - Keeping the environment sanitized and clean.
 A HEPA filter can also help with improving indoor air quality.

 - Improving sleeping habits, aiming for eight hours of sleep every night.
 Implementing a routine at bedtime to include calming activities, limiting TV and technology, and keeping the room cool and dark are all methods to help.

 Keep in mind that following COVID-19 safety guidelines can help with avoiding other illnesses as well.
 Wash hands frequently, practice physical distancing, wear a face covering, and avoid large crowds.

 Lend a Hand Home Care’s caregivers are available to help!
 Let us provide transportation and accompaniment to doctors’ appointments and to receive a flu shot, in combination with our full range of in-home care services.
 We can also prepare nourishing meals, encourage older adults to engage in regular exercise, and more.
-Take the first step towards improving overall health for an older adult by calling us at (775) 322-8414 or contacting us online to learn more about our Carson City senior care services, also available in the surrounding area, or to request a complimentary in-home consultation.
+Take the first step towards improving overall health for an older adult by calling us at (775) 322-8414 or contacting us online to learn more about our elder care in Carson City, also available in the surrounding area, or to request a complimentary in-home consultation.